Connection Point definition

 More Definitions of Connection Point

-Connection Point means a physical or a virtual point located on the Transmission Grid of the TSO or on the transmission grid of an Adjacent TSO at which Grid User delivers Natural Gas to the TSO for the performance of Entry Services; or at which the TSO redelivers Natural Gas to Grid User after having performed Exit Transmission Services.
+Connection Point means a physical or a virtual point of the Transmission Grid of one of the TSOs of the BeLux Area at which Network User delivers Natural Gas to the concerned TSO for the performance of Services; or at which the concerned TSO redelivers Natural Gas to Network User after having performed Services.

 Connection Point means the Facility’s point of interconnection with the LDC distribution system.
 “Contract” has the meaning given to it in Part 1, Section C.